xcube-dev/xcube/docs/source/overview.rst

    using the :doc:`cli/xcube_chunk` tool.
 3. optimize the generated xcube dataset by consolidating metadata and elimination of empty chunks using :doc:`cli/xcube_optimize` and :doc:`cli/xcube_prune` tools.
-4. deploy the optimized xcube dataset to some location (e.g. on AWS S3) where users can access them.
+4. deploy the optimized xcube dataset(s) to some location (e.g. on AWS S3) where users can access them.

-Then you and your users can
+Then you can

-5. access, analyse, modify, transform, visualise the data using the :doc:`api` and `xarray API`_ through Python programs or `JupyterLab`_.
+5. access, analyse, modify, transform, visualise the data using the :doc:`api` and `xarray API`_ through Python programs or `JupyterLab`_, or
+6. extract data points by coordinates from a cube using the :doc:`cli/xcube_extract` tool, or
+7. resample the cube in time to generate temporal aggregations using the :doc:`cli/xcube_resample` tool.

 Another way to provide the data to users is via the *xcube server*, that provides a RESTful API and a `WMTS <https://en.wikipedia.org/wiki/Web_Map_Tile_Service>`_.
 The latter is used to visualise spatial subsets of xcube datasets efficiently at any zoom level.
 To provide optimal visualisation and data extraction performance through the xcube server, xcube datasets may be prepared beforehand.
-Steps 6, 7, 8 are optional.
+Steps 8 to 10 are optional.

-6. verify a dataset to be published conforms with the :doc:`cubespec` using the :doc:`cli/xcube_verify` tool.
+8. verify a dataset to be published conforms with the :doc:`cubespec` using the :doc:`cli/xcube_verify` tool.
-7. adjust your dataset chunking to be optimal for generating spatial image tiles and generate a multi-resolution image pyramid using the :doc:`cli/xcube_chunk` and :doc:`cli/xcube_level` tools.
+9. adjust your dataset chunking to be optimal for generating spatial image tiles and generate a multi-resolution image pyramid using the :doc:`cli/xcube_chunk` and :doc:`cli/xcube_level` tools.
-8. create a dataset variant optimal for time series-extraction again using the :doc:`cli/xcube_chunk` tool.
+10. create a dataset variant optimal for time series-extraction again using the :doc:`cli/xcube_chunk` tool.
-9. configure xcube datasets and publish them through the xcube server using the :doc:`cli/xcube_serve` tool.
+11. configure xcube datasets and publish them through the xcube server using the :doc:`cli/xcube_serve` tool.

 You may then use a WMTS-compatible client to visualise the datasets or develop your own client that